 You could mix in some potato too for a version of saag aloo

 1tsp cumin seeds

 1tbsp veg oil, I used coconut

 2 large tomatoes

 1/2 cup of plant based milk, or coconut milk

 Handful of fresh coriander chopped

-Into a food processor, add the onion, roughly chopped, the peeled garlic cloves, the chilli, the spices from the pan and whizz up until finely chopped but not obliterated.
+Into a food processor, add the onion, peeled and roughly chopped, the peeled garlic cloves, the chilli, and the spices and whizz up until finely chopped but not obliterated.

 Add the oil to the pan, and fry the onion and spice mix, stirring regularly until the onions start to soften.